Shelly-Ann Fraser-Pryce: 2017–2018: Motherhood and comeback

-2019: Fourth 100 metre world title
+2019: Fourth 100 m world title

 After ending her 2018 season ranked 10th in the world in the 100 m, Fraser-Pryce made steady progress with her training into the 2019 season.
 At the Jamaican Championships in June, she again finished second to Elaine Thompson in both the 100 m and the 200 m.
 However, the 100 m final ended with both sprinters sharing the world-leading time of 10.73 s, and Thompson declared the winner in a photo finish.
 It was the first race in history in which two women finished inside 10.75 s; Fraser-Pryce's 10.73 s in this race also became the fastest non-winning time in history (at the time).

-Fraser-Pryce returned to the top of women's sprinting for the remainder of the 2019 season, running at close to personal best times in the 100 m, and recording three of the five fastest times of the year, including a 10.78 s at the London Grand Prix and 10.74 s at the Lausanne Diamond League.
+Fraser-Pryce returned to the top of women's sprinting for the remainder of the 2019 season, running at close to personal best times in the 100 m.
+She recorded three of the five fastest times of the year, including a 10.78 s at the London Grand Prix and 10.74 s at the Lausanne Diamond League.
 In August, she won 200 m gold at the 2019 Pan American Games, setting a new championship record of 22.43 s.
 However, after losing to Thompson at the Jamaican Championships in June, the two did not meet until the 2019 Doha World Championships, in one of the event's most highly anticipated showdowns.

 In Doha, Fraser-Pryce cruised to 10.80 s in the 100 m heats, the fastest first-round time in World Championships history.
 She followed with 10.81 s in the semifinal, the fastest qualifying time ahead of the final.
 In the 100 m final, she outpaced the field from the start, powering away to her fourth title in a world-leading 10.71 s—her fastest time since 2013.
 Her teammate and rival Thompson finished fourth in 10.93 s.
 It was the first time Fraser-Pryce had defeated Thompson in their six career matchups.
 With this achievement, Fraser-Pryce became the oldest woman ever and first mother since Gwen Torrence at the 1995 World Championships to claim a 100 m global title.
 She took particular satisfaction in her win, calling it "a victory for motherhood," and brought her two-year-old son on her victory lap around the stadium.
 Days later, she added another gold medal to her collection by running the second leg of the Jamaican 4 × 100 m relay team, her ninth world title overall.
 She had also planned to contest the 200 m final, but later withdrew.